 - sales and rentals of commercial real property;

-- sales of newly built residential real property (certain sales of new housing may be subject to a previous rate of GST/HST).
-For more information, see "Which rate of GST/HST applies to the sale of real property?" on page 13;
+- sales of newly built residential real property (certain sales of new housing where the sale agreement was entered into before October 31, 2007, may be subject to a previous rate of GST/HST).
+For more information, see "Sales and re-sales of new housing Ontario and British Columbia" on page 13;

 - construction services;

 - construction materials (for example, lumber, insulation, drywall);

 - construction equipment and tools (sales and rentals);

 - septic systems;

 - security systems;

 - plumbing and electrical services;

 - heating/cooling/ventilation systems;

 - flooring;

 - cabinetry;

 - installation services (for example, for the installation of heating/cooling/ventilation systems, flooring, cabinetry);

 - fixtures and appliances;

 - decorating and staging services;

 - architectural and engineering services;

 - legal and accounting services;

 - services provided by land surveyors;

 - services provided by real estate agents;

 - sales and leases of automobiles;

 - gasoline;

 - vehicle and equipment repairs; and

 - computers and furniture.